mattjhayes/nmeta/docs/source/userguide/build_a_lab.rst

 Configure Dropbear (SSH server) to listen on the WAN interface, in addition to the LAN interface.
 This gives an additional way to access the device to administer it, lowering the risk of bricking it.

-Note: not a great idea doing this if Internet-facing, remember to revert if you ever convert device back to an Internet router.
+Note: not a great idea doing this if Internet-facing for security reasons, so remember to remove WAN config if you ever convert device back to an Internet router.

 Backup dropbear config: